mousepawmedia/devdocs/source/tools/irc.rst

 If you want to get someone's attention in particular, you can **ping** them (see :ref:`irc_netiquette_pinging`) just type their name, and HexChat will alert them that they were mentioned.
 In HexChat, you have tab-completion on usernames.
-In `#mousepawgames`, if Jason McDonald is online and you type "Co" and hit tab, it'll likely autocomplete to "CodeMouse92".
+In `#mousepawmedia`, if Jason McDonald is online and you type "Co" and hit tab, it'll likely autocomplete to "CodeMouse92".

 :code:`/me` allows you to look like you're taking an action.
 For example, if